CMihalcik/notes/erlang.md

     spawn('nodeName@hostname', module, function, args). e.g.
     spawn('dog@Chriss-MacBook-Pro', atm, stop, []).
--will return the erlang pid of the process
+- will return the erlang pid of the process

 # Stop all atms on connected nodes (does not include the current node)
     [spawn(X, atm, stop, []) || X <- nodes()].